-A health visitor's role is a varied one and mainly involves working with families, young people and the elderly.
+A health visitor works with families and young people.
 The main focus of our work is to promote the health of the whole community by helping people stay healthy and avoid illness.
-This includes physical, mental and social well being - our aim to help people help themselves.

 All families with a child under 5 have a named health visitor who will offer help and advice on the following: